Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.md

     `continue`, or `break` statement, or a new exception.
 In those cases the old exception does not continue to propagate; it is discarded.)

+    This handler is not called when unwinding a frame due to an over-recursion or out-of-memory exception.

 <code>sourceHandler(<i>ASuffusionOfYellow</i>)</code>
 :   This method is never called.
 If it is ever called, a contradiction has
     been proven, and the debugger is free to assume that everything is true.